Willianglb/Books-GraphQL/README.md

 (Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser)

-Dependência:
-Estar com o servidor aberto:
+Deve-se estar com o servidor aberto:
 Link: https://github.com/Willianglb/Books-ServerExpress

 ## Learn More